Amy Casey Cooks

 Jump to:

-• why you'll love this reuben casserole
+• Why you'll love this reuben casserole

-• ingredients
+• Substitutions

-• how to make a reuben casserole
+• How to make this reuben bake recipe

-• expert tips
+• Expert tips

-• frequently asked questions
+• Frequently asked questions

-• what to serve with a reuben casserole
+• What to serve with a reuben casserole

-• just one more thing
+• One more thing

 • Recipe

-why you'll love this reuben casserole
+Why you'll love this reuben casserole

-• Reubens for a group ~ If you're looking to serve a group reuben sandwiches, this comforting casserole is the ideal recipe to prepare.
+• Reubens for a group: If you're looking to serve a group reuben sandwiches, this comforting casserole is the ideal recipe to prepare.
 You get all the flavor of a reuben sandwich in one dish without having to prepare individual sandwiches.

-• Easy to make ~ This one dish meal is super easy to make.
+• Easy to make: This one dish meal is super easy to make.
 All the ingredients are layered in a dish and baked in the oven.

-• Meal prep star ~ Assemble this easy reuben casserole recipe in advance (up to 24 hours) and just heat when ready to serve.
+• Meal prep star: Assemble this easy reuben casserole recipe in advance (up to 24 hours) and just heat when ready to serve.

 Gather all the ingredients for this delicious corned beef casserole recipe.
 Scroll down to the recipe card for full quantities of the ingredients.